you’re the best teacher

 Black mixed with white and a touch of warmth is the ultimate neutralizer.
 If you know how and when to use it the effects can be gorgeous.

-Think of those silvery neutral tones as a pause or a moment of silence.
+Think of those beautiful silvery neutral tones as a pause or a moment of silence.

 Nice, isn't it?

-Giving the eye an occasional break is more powerful than overloading it.
-And that goes also for balancing details with empty space, another form of visual silence.
+Giving the eye a break is more powerful than saturating it.
+And that goes for balancing details with empty space, another form of visual silence.

 the granddaddy of them all...